milosjocic1/SEI-Project-1/README.md

 ## Errors or bugs

-Occasionaly, the ball will appear to slide on the bar before the collision occurs and it changes direciton.
+Occasionally, the ball will appear to slide on the bar before the collision occurs and it changes direction.

 ## Challenges

 This was my first JavaScript project, so there were many areas where I lacked complete understanding in the implementation of researched methods that hadn't been covered in previous lectures.
-I could have been more efficient in my approach to understanding concepts before using them, as I had many errors that I was not able to decipher as a result, which led to many points of frustration during the project week.
+I could have been more patient in my approach to understanding concepts before using them, as I had many errors that I was not able to decipher as a result, which led to many points of frustration during the project week.
+When I took time to study certain concepts in more detail before applying them, it was a smoother process.

 ## Wins